- Politics and Social Issues»

 Granted, for me this was not a dangerous situation.
 But when it happened I realized for the first time how people let their beliefs about race get in their own way.

 I have seen countless examples of the same kind of scenario.
 Most often there has been no reason I have seen for the "discriminated" to feel like they were treated differently in any way.
+This DOES NOT, mean discrimination doesn't happen.
+It's all too real.
+I repeat, these cases in which the person only perceived racism DO NOT mean there is no real discrimination.

 If You Think Racism is Dead;